dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 summary:
 tags: systems
 description: We are building the systems that will help New Zealand respond rapidly to an avian flu outbreak.
+CTADescriptor: some text
+CTAButton: read more
+sortorder: 1
 ---

 Understanding Avian Influenza variants in New Zealand: a collaborative project between